alanmcgee/alanmcgee.github.io/src/content/blog/take-your-child-to-work-day.md

 ---
-title: 'Take Your Child to Work Day'
+title: Take Your Child to Work Day
 date: '2013-04-25'
 ---